Learning Failure-Inducing Models for Testing Software-Defined Networks: Evaluation

 \emph{EXP2.2.} \citet{Jero2017:BEADS} manually inspected their SDN testing results obtained with BEADS and identified some conditions on message fields that led to system failures.
 EXP2.2 examines our failure-inducing models to assess the extent to which our models are consistent with their manual analysis results.

 For EXP2.2, we use two synthetic systems with one switch controlled by either ONOS or RYU.
 EXP2.2 fuzzes the following five types of control messages: packet\_in (57 bytes, 30 fields), hello (8 bytes, 4 fields), barrier\_reply (8 bytes, 4 fields), barrier\_request (8 bytes, 4 fields), and flow\_removed (55 bytes, 22 fields), which are manipulated by BEADS.
+We randomly selected these five message types from the 16 types of control messages analyzed in the prior study of BEADS, to keep the expected cost of running our experiments manageable (see Section~\ref{subsec:param}).
 In EXP2.2, \FRAM fuzzes 8000 control messages of each type.
-To fuzz the barrier\_request and the barrier\_reply control messages, we use a test procedure that connects switches to an SDN controller.
-Regarding failure types, EXP2.2 detects unexpected broadcasts from switches as failures, which is consistent with existing work (BEADS).
-For the remaining types of control messages, we use the pairwise ping test and detect switch disconnection failures.
+To fuzz the barrier\_request and the barrier\_reply control messages, we use a test procedure that connects switches to an SDN controller as it generates the control messages.
+For the remaining types of control messages, we use the pairwise ping test~\cite{RFC1122:PING}.
+Regarding failure types, EXP2.2 detects unexpected broadcasts from switches and unexpected switch disconnections as failures.
+These are studied in existing work (BEADS).
+The broadcasting mechanism of ARP (Address Resolution Protocol)~\cite{ARPSpec} is used to discover host locations in the SDN.
+If broadcasting occurs unexpectedly, it may lead to the installation of incorrect forwarding rules on the switches in the SDN, possibly resulting in information leakage (since data can be forwarded to unintended hosts) or connectivity losses.
+Regarding the other types of failure, if the communication between the controller and the switches is unexpectedly disconnected, the SDN-system obviously cannot operate as intended.
+This is because the controller monitors the network status based on the messages received from the switches and the behavior of the switches is directed by the controller.

 \textbf{EXP3.} To answer RQ3, we study the correlation between the execution time of \FRAM and the 2 $\times$ 5 synthetic systems (described in Section~\ref{subsec:study subjects}) with 1, 3, 5, 7, and 9 switches controlled by either ONOS or RYU, respectively.
 We measure the execution time of each iteration of \FRAM and the execution time of configuring Mininet and the SDN controllers.
 Our conjecture is that the execution time of \FRAM does not depend on network sizes.
 However, we also conjecture that there is a correlation between the configuration time of Mininet and SDN controllers and network sizes.
 Such configuration time includes the time for initializing controllers and Mininet, creating virtual networks, and activating controllers.
 EXP3 uses the pairwise ping test.